Kyriosity/use-dev/src/TuttiFrutti/README.md

 ## Further

-See readme's in other project folders
+See *readme*'s in other project folders.